-La Trobe works in industry with hospitals, large internet companies and the Australian Institute of Sport to solve real-world data problems.
+La Trobe works in an industry with hospitals, large internet companies and the Australian Institute of Sport to solve real-world data problems.

-As a graduate you'll be well positioned for a career in a variety of roles including:
+As a graduate, you'll be well positioned for a career in a variety of roles including:

 - data scientist